AFN Day in the Life: Bioenvironmental Engineering Technician [No graphics/music]

-On this AFN Day in the Life, SrA Amber Aparicio Aguilar, 374th Operational Medical Readiness Squadron Bioenvironmental Engineering Technician, talks about an average day in Bioenvironmental Engineering on Yokota Air Base, Japan.
+On this AFN Day in the Life, SrA Amber Aparicio Aguilar, a Bioenvironmental Engineering Technician at the 374th Operational Medical Readiness Squadron, talks about an average day in Bioenvironmental Engineering on Yokota Air Base, Japan.

 Interviews: